DealRoom · Signal-Based Selling

 What is signal-based selling, exactly?

-Signal-based selling means triggering outbound plays off specific buying signals — a new acquisition, a key contact changing jobs, a new executive hire, or a job posting that indicates strategic intent — rather than working a static target list.
-Each signal gets its own sequence, its own context notes, and its own task queue so reps walk into calls knowing why they're calling.
+Signal-based selling means triggering outbound plays off specific buying signals: a new acquisition, a key contact changing jobs, a new executive hire, or a job posting that indicates strategic intent.
+Each signal gets its own sequence, context notes, and task queue so reps walk into calls knowing why they're calling.

 We take on a small number of clients at a time so we can actually do the work.
 If your pipeline is leaking in the same spots DealRoom's was, 20 minutes will tell us both if we're a fit.